Jack Hargreaves: Early career

 After the war, Hargreaves continued his media career and during the 1950s was editor of Lilliput magazine and Picture Post where he commissioned work from Bert Hardy.
 His brilliance as a communications manager led to his being recruited to the National Farmers Union by Jim Turner, later Lord Netherthorpe, who was celebrated for his success as a lobbyist for farmers.
 Working closely with Turner, Hargreaves organised and developed the NFU's Information Department, founding the British Farmer magazine during an almost intractable crisis of trust between NFU HQ and the members of the largest union in the country, many of whom were experiencing seismic change in the agricultural economy.
+Hargreaves was deputy programme controller of Southern Television from 1964 to 1976, in which role he devised new programmes.

-Hargreaves loved angling.
-Bemused at the way it had, from "sociological, technical, financial and Malthusian" causes become tribalised by class and species, he wrote Fishing for a Year (1951), arguing "for regression" – the pursuit of different fish, in separate places and varied methods throughout the licensed seasons.
+A lover of angling, Hargreaves was bemused at the way it had become tribalised by class and species, which he blamed on "sociological, technical, financial and Malthusian" causes.
+He wrote Fishing for a Year (1951), in which he argued for "regression" – the pursuit of different fish, in separate places and by varied methods, throughout the seasons.
 "What do they know of fishing" he wrote "who know only one fish and one way to fish for him?"
 Yet his language was seldom so polemic and never adversarial.
 Hargreaves' style was complemented in this first book by the drawings of his friend Bernard Venables: